Executing a will

 If you are the executor of someone's will or if you have been named administrator, your task is to act according to the will of the deceased person.
 You may need a legal document, known as a Grant of Probate or a Grant of Letters of Administration, which gives you the authority to administer the estate of the deceased person.

-Why should I consider legal representation as an executor or administrator?
+Why should I consider legal representation as an executor?

-There are different reasons for working with an expert solicitor when faced with the task of administering a loved one's estate:
+There are different reasons for working with an expert solicitor when faced with the task of executing a loved one's will:

 - Efficient: A professional solicitor with experience in the field will complete complex tasks easily and efficiently and will keep the administrative work and time spent on it to a minimum.

 - Independent Party: Unfortunately, sharing out an estate can often lead to disputes within the family.
 This is usually the last thing the deceased person wanted.
 A solicitor is an independent party with a neutral view.
 If the estate is contested, the solicitor remains a neutral party and once litigation is complete, the solicitor will then proceed to distribute the estate.

 - Responsibility: As an executor or administrator, you can be held personally liable for any mistakes made.
 The assistance of our specialist solicitors will help you avoid making mistakes.

 I am the executor of an estate - what can a solicitor assist me with?

 Depending on the will, the estate, and the beneficiaries, carrying out your duties as an executor or administrator can be complicated and time-consuming.
 A professional will and probate solicitor can assist you with tasks such as: